-3.10 Taking into account the above hierarchy, along with the constraints and opportunities which have been identified and drawn out in the evidence base, including but not limited to the Sustainability Appraisal, Landscape Character Appraisal and Highways Option Assessment, the spatial strategy for the Local Plan is:
+5.13 Taking into account the above hierarchy, along with the constraints and opportunities which have been identified and drawn out in the evidence base, including but not limited to the Sustainability Appraisal, Landscape Character Appraisal and Highways Option Assessment, the spatial strategy for the Local Plan is;

-That the broad spatial strategy for the Braintree District should concentrate development on the town of Braintree, Witham and the A12/Great Eastern Mainline corridor and Halstead.
+That the broad spatial strategy for the Braintree District should concentrate development on the town of Braintree, planned new garden communities,(MM9) Witham and the A12/Great Eastern Mainline corridor and Halstead.

-3.11 An appropriate amount of new development will be brought forward primarily in other Key Services Villages and Second Tier villages to support thriving rural communities.
+5.14 An appropriate amount of new development will be brought forward primarily in other Key Services Villages and Second tier villages to support thriving rural communities.